 Products that contain vinyl or PVC – like mattress protectors and curtains – can release toxins into the air (often called off-gassing) that have negative health effects.
 This is especially concerning for babies or small children whose bodies are still developing.

-It is best to avoid using products made of PVC or Vinyl – especially if you have little ones.
+It is best to avoid using products made of PVC or Vinyl – especially for people with children.

 In some reviews, people felt that the protector was too noisy underneath their sheets.